 Peter and I live 11,000 miles apart.
 I find it totally amazing that two individuals, unknown to each other, separated by an ocean would come up with similar visions.
 What is further astonishing, is the similar characteristics of our individual trees.
 They are nearly the same height, trunk size, lean etc...
 Peter's tree was originally posted at the Knowledge of Bonsai forum in August 2007 seeking advice in the Robert Steven "Styling Advice" section (where the photos originate from).

-My tree is far from reaching where it needs to be.
-It's journey is told here .
+here .
 As described therein I am working on a problematic root that still needs several more seasons in order to be further refined and corrected, at which time the pot depth will be reduced.
 Also seen in the photo (rebar) I am inducing some movement in a rather boring straight section of the upper trunk.

 Artists are first and foremost individuals and although it might prove flattering to someone to have their worked mimicked, I believe that most thrive on developing their own creations, for personal satisfaction if nothing else, and that is the route I intend to take.